What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 Parts leads are more cost-effective

-Competitive Landscape
+Competitive Landscape in the Auto Industry

 The Digital-First Customer Journey

-Key Preparation Steps Before Starting PPC
+Key Preparation Steps Before Starting Automotive PPC Campaigns

 Having worked with numerous eCommerce businesses, I've noticed that the most successful PPC campaigns are built on thorough preparation.
 For automotive parts retailers, this preparation phase is absolutely critical.